cisco-open/green-monitoring/stack/README.md

   - [telegraf/telegraf.d/get-co2eqkwh.py](telegraf/telegraf.d/get-co2eqkwh.py)
   - [telegraf/telegraf.d/telegraf-electricitymap.conf](telegraf/telegraf.d/telegraf-electricitymap.conf)

-1. Define the host IP (host where the containers are located), the proxy (if required), set credentials for InfluxDB, the proxy and, ideally, obtain a new CO2 Signal token from https://www.co2signal.com/.
+1. Define the host IP (host where the containers are located), the proxy (if required), set credentials for InfluxDB, the proxy and, ideally, obtain a token from [Electricity Maps](https://api-portal.electricitymaps.com) (_Note_: Support for CO2 Signal token from https://www.co2signal.com is deprecated).

     _Note_: InfluxDB token regeneration is needed when new credentials are used.
 To generate a new token, launch the InfluxDB service, access its UI at <HOST_IP>:8086 and follow these guidelines: https://docs.influxdata.com/influxdb/cloud/security/tokens/create-token.